Louis Conneau: Early life

-Louis Conneau was the son of Dr. Henri Conneau, a good friend of Napoléon III, who aided the future sovereign to escape from his imprisonment at Ham and served as physician to Napoléon III and his wife when they were emperor and empress.
-Conneau, who was named after members of the Bonaparte family, his given names being those of the emperor's brothers and of Eugene de Beauharnais, was born and raised at the Tuileries Palace with the Prince Imperial, who was younger than Conneau by only two months.
+Louis Conneau was the son of Dr. Henri Conneau, a good friend of Napoleon III, who aided the future sovereign to escape from his imprisonment at Ham and served as physician to Napoléon III and his wife when they were emperor and empress.
+Conneau, who was named after members of the Bonaparte family, his given names being those of the emperor's brothers and of Eugene de Beauharnais, was born and raised at the Tuileries Palace with the Prince Imperial, whom he was good friends with and who was younger than Conneau by only two months.
 After the fall of the Second Empire, the two attended the Royal Military Academy, Woolwich, together.
 They remained friends until the prince's death in 1879, sharing an Occitan oath: Passavant le meillor ("Accepting only the best").
 From 1874–1876 Conneau attended, without the prince, Saint Cyr military academy, graduating as an army sub-lieutenant and joining the 23rd Dragoons.

 On 30 June 1900, Conneau married Adèle Marguerite Fourrier.
 They had three children.